Bloemert/bloemert.github.io/_posts/2019-1-18-Implementing Composition in your Web Project the right way.md

-﻿# Implementing Composition in your Web Project the right way I have been using `System.ComponentModel.Composition` (previously MEF) for quite some time now, and it really is a very useful library that greatly adds flexibility to your system if used the right way.
+﻿I have been using `System.ComponentModel.Composition` (previously MEF) for quite some time now, and it really is a very useful library that greatly adds flexibility to your system if used the right way.

 In this article, I assume you have some knowledge of the `System.ComponentModel.Composition`